-Analysts say 23-day UAW strike cost GM 165,000 vehicles
+GM talks hit snag as union seeks products for UAW factories

+On Sunday, the union voiced concerns in the talks about GM increasing production in Mexico, where it now builds pickup trucks, small cars and two SUVs.
+GM led all companies in automobiles produced in Mexico at just over 833,000 last year, according to LMC Automotive and the Center for Automotive Research, a think-tank based in Ann Arbor, Michigan.
+Of GM vehicles sold in the U.S., 22% are produced in Mexico.

+The strike by 49,000 workers, now in its 23rd day, began Sept.
+16, and immediately shut down all of GM’s U.S. factories.
+Later two factories in Canada and Mexico were forced to close due to a lack of parts.

-DETROIT (AP) — The 23-day strike by auto workers at General Motors has cost the company production of 165,000 cars and trucks and has passed the point where the GM can make up lost volume, according to auto industry analysts.
+The strike has cost the company production of 165,000 cars and trucks and has passed the point where the GM can make up lost volume, according to auto industry analysts.

-That means losses are starting to mount for the company even though its dealers have enough inventory to get by for several more weeks.
+That means losses are starting to mount for GM even though its dealers have enough inventory to get by for several more weeks.

-GM made another offer Monday and talks continued Tuesday, with both sides hung up on large economic issues.
-The union is pushing for hourly wage increases versus lump-sum payments favored by the company, according to a person briefed on the talks.
+Talks also were hung up on hourly wage increases versus lump-sum payments favored by the company, according to a person briefed on the talks.
 They’re also haggling over pensions, faster wage increases for workers hired after 2007, and guarantees of new products for U.S. factories, said the person, who didn’t want to be identified because the talks are confidential.

-Fifteen of GM’s 18 North American assembly plants have been shut down by the strike, including everything in the U.S. and one plant each in Mexico and Canada, according to Bill Rinna, director of Americas Vehicle Forecasts for the LMC Automotive consulting firm.
+Fifteen of GM’s 18 North American assembly plants have been shut down by the strike, including everything in the U.S. and one plant each in Mexico and Canada, according to Bill Rinna, director of Americas Vehicle Forecasts for the LMC consulting firm.

 “Once the strike ends, it may still take up to a week to get the parts pipeline going again.
 So we are likely looking at a loss of well over 200,000 vehicles,” Rinna wrote in a note distributed Tuesday.